Who we are

 Vice President

-Barbara has been working in the field of Applied Behavior Analysis (ABA) for over 20 years.
-She started her career by providing services for children diagnosed with autism in home and school programs, and she then provided behavior consultation in general education and special education settings.
-She also worked as a clinical director for a health maintenance organization where she consulted on complex cases, assisted in legal proceedings as an expert witness, and did an extensive amount of policy work.
-In 2018, she was awarded the Earl L. Loschen Award for Clinical Practice by NADD.
-This award is given to a person whose contribution in clinical practice has resulted in significant improvement in the quality of life for individuals with intellectual and developmental disabilities as well as mental health needs.
+Barbara has over 20 years of experience in Applied Behavior Analysis (ABA).
+She began her career providing services to children with autism in home and school settings, later expanding into behavior consultation in both general and special education.
+She also served as a clinical director for a health maintenance organization, where she consulted on complex cases, supported legal proceedings as an expert witness, and contributed to policy development.
+In 2018, she received the Earl L. Loschen Award for Clinical Practice from NADD, recognizing significant contributions to improving the quality of life for individuals with intellectual and developmental disabilities and mental health needs.

-In addition to helping with Four Corners Animal League, she volunteers as the Acting President and Treasurer of the New Mexico Association for Behavior Analysis (NMABA), and she is part owner of a yoga studio.
+In addition to her work with Four Corners Animal League, Barbara volunteers as Acting President and Treasurer of the New Mexico Association for Behavior Analysis (NMABA) and is a part owner of a yoga studio.

 Alan Bloom